 For assistance using dbt, consult the dbt documentation.

-Refer to the prefect-dbt SDK documentation linked in the sidebar to explore all the capabilities of the prefect-dbt library.
+Refer to the prefect-dbt SDK documentation to explore all the capabilities of the prefect-dbt library.

 Additional installation options